usnistgov/fastchebpure/README.md

-# Code to accompany "Superancillary Equations for the Multiparameter EOS in REFPROP 10.0"
+# Code to accompany "Superancillary Equations for the Multiparameter Equations of State in REFPROP 10.0"

 ## Requirements